This museum, a tribute to France’s most famous sculptor, is a must-see for anyone who loves the works of Auguste Rodin.

 Auguste Rodin (1840-1917) was the preeminent French sculptor of his time and one of the country’s most beloved artists.
 Often dubbed as one of the fathers of modern sculpture, Rodin’s works were highly realistic, unlike his predecessors, whose works were largely based on allegory and mythology.

 Rodin, however, was more than just a sculptor, though that is certainly the medium for which he is most well known.
 His sketches and paintings are also magnificent and play an important role in his growth as an artist.

 In all, the Rodin Museum owns about 6,600 sculptures, all by Rodin.
 They are shared between this Paris museum, known as the Hôtel Biron, and the Villa des Brillants in Meudon, a home that Rodin had owned since 1895.
 The sculptures are fashioned from terracotta, plaster, bronze, marble, wax, molten glass, and stoneware.
-The bronze and marble sculptures are kept at the Paris location, including “The Kiss”, Rodin’s other famous work.
+The bronze and marble sculptures are kept at the Paris location, including «The Kiss», another one of Rodin’s famous works.

 Rodin’s drawings are just as mesmerizing as his sculptures.
 French art historian Claudie Judrin says that Rodin’s sketches were “constructed” and that he “drew as a sculptor but not for his sculpture”, his drawings being totally separate from his sculpted works.

 Rodin also painted before he sculpted, and many of these paintings are found at the Rodin Museum.
 It is said that he enjoyed copying Rubens, and visitors will indeed find a number of Rubenesque works at the museum.
 He was also fond of doing portraits of his family and friends.

 Visiting the Museum